Furkids Animal Rescue and Shelter

 The result?
 Furkids found homes for 151 dogs and cats – the most adoptions of any group participating that weekend across the U.S.

 “We now plan every adoption event with that same level of intensity,” she says.

 Furkids says community partnerships make everything possible.
 Hundreds of foster families bottle-feed neonatal kittens and take in sick and injured dogs and cats every year.
 “They expand our shelter capacity three times over,” said Shelton.

-Petco Foundation investments totaling $106,000 also provides Furkids with the resources for foster care and expansion of their off-site adoption opportunities.
+Petco Love investments totaling $106,000 also provides Furkids with the resources for foster care and expansion of their off-site adoption opportunities.

-“Furkids gives every pet every opportunity to find a new home,” says Susanne Kogut, Executive Director of the Petco Foundation.
+“Furkids gives every pet every opportunity to find a new home,” says Susanne Kogut, Executive Director of Petco Love.
 “They are an example of what can be done when you engage the community in your lifesaving efforts and capitalize on partnerships to expand your adoption opportunities.”